Skills Over Degrees: The New Standard in Corporate Hiring

 Key Takeaway

-It takes courage shifting from a degree-based mindset to skills.
+It takes courage to shift from a degree-based mindset to a skills‑based one.
 You might face self-doubt, especially if you’ve always been told that formal education defines success.

 Are you ready to face the hiring strategy?

-Job Seekers: Explore free and paid courses and build your skill portfolio.
-Volunteer and freelance projects that show your capabilities.
+• Job Seekers: Explore free and paid courses and build your skill portfolio.
+Take volunteer and freelance projects that showcase your capabilities.

-Employers: Prioritize competencies over formal credentials.
-Hire for capability.
-Rethink job descriptions to focus on skills that drive results.
+• Employers: Prioritize competencies over formal credentials.
+Hire for capability and rethink job descriptions to focus on skills that drive results.

 Q1: Are companies really hiring without degrees now?